Scoring An Own Goal

 Quote of the week, "One of the most bizarre aspects of Bangkok is that the poorest, ugliest and least educated local Thai guys have better looking girlfriends than the handsomest, richest and most successful foreign guys."

-Reader's story of the week is one man's account of the ongoing agony of getting the wrong girl pregnant, " 10 Months On".
+Reader's story of the week is one man's account of the ongoing agony of getting the wrong girl pregnant, "

 There are so many single women in Hong Kong that many struggle to find a decent partner.